kevincastejon/js-synaptic-population/README.md

 // And do it again until your population does what you want them to do !
 ```

+See more accurate usages into 'examples' folder

 ## API

-### Properties (should be used as READ-ONLY)
+### Properties

+- brains : array READ-ONLY                        // Array of neural networks.
-- demography : int,                     // Number of brains in the population.
+- demography : int READ-ONLY,                     // Number of brains in the population.
 Default 10    .
-- eliteDemography : int,                // Number of brains that will survive natural selection on each generation.
+- eliteDemography : int READ-ONLY,                // Number of brains that will survive natural selection on each generation.
 Default 4.
-- extinctionFitness : number or null,   // If all brains in a generation get a lower score that this parameter, then all the population is reset.
+- extinctionFitness : number or null READ-ONLY,   // If all brains in a generation get a lower score that this parameter, then all the population is reset.
 Default null.
+- generation : int READ-ONLY                      // Number of generation that occurred into the population.
+- hiddenLayers : array of int READ-ONLY,          // Array of numbers representing the hidden layers neurons.
+Default \[8] (one hidden layer of 8 neurons)
-- inputs : int,                // Number of inputs required to activate brains.
+- inputs : int READ-ONLY,                         // Number of inputs required to activate brains.
 Default 1.
-- outputs : int,               // Number of outputs returned from the brains.
-Default 1.
-- hiddenLayers : array of int,          // Array of numbers representing the hidden layers neurons.
-Default \[8] (one hidden layer of 8 neurons)
 - mutateRate : float [0-1]                        // Mutation rate from 0 (no mutation) to 1 (all the children mutates) applied when evolving.
 Default 0.2.
-- brains : array                        // Array of neural networks.
-- generation : int                      // Number of generation that occurred into the population.
 - mutateFactor : int                              // The degree of mutation applied when mutating a child.
 Default 3.
+- outputs : int READ-ONLY,                        // Number of outputs returned from the brains.
+Default 1.
+- trainedPop: JSON object READ-ONLY               // retrieve a previously exported population (see method toJSON()).
+Default null.

 ### Methods

-//  Instantiate a population with some options
+// Create a population with some optionals rules
-- constructor(options = null)
-  Options object properties :
+const population = new Population({
-  - demography : int,                           // Number of brains in the population.
+  demography : 10,            // Number of brains in the population.
 Default 10.
-  - eliteDemography : int,                      // Number of brains that will survive natural selection on each generation.
+  eliteDemography : 4,        // Number of brains that will survive natural selection on each generation.
 Default 4.
-  - extinctionFitness : number or null,         // If all brains in a generation get a lower score that this parameter, then all the population is reset.
+  extinctionFitness : null,   // If all brains in a generation get a lower score that this parameter, then all the population is reset.
 Default null.
-  - inputs : int,                               // Number of inputs required to activate brains.
+  inputs : 1,                 // Number of inputs required to activate brains.
+Default 2.
+  outputs : 1,                // Number of outputs returned from the brains.
 Default 1.
-  - outputs : int,                              // Number of outputs returned from the brains.
-Default 1.
-  - hiddenLayers : array of int,                // Array of numbers representing the hidden layers neurons.
+  hiddenLayers : [8],         // Array of numbers representing the hidden layers neurons.
 Default [8] (one hidden layer of 8 neurons)
-  - mutateRate : float [0-1]                    // Mutation rate from 0 (no mutation) to 1 (all the children mutates) applied when evolving.
-Default 0.2.
+  mutateRate : 0.2,            // Mutation rate from 0 (no mutation) to 1 (full mutation) applied when evolving

-//  Start a fresh population (create the population)
-- start(evolvedPopulation = null)
-  Optionally give a JSON parameter if you previously exported evolved population ( see exportToJSON method )
+  trainedPop: null            // retrieve a previously exported population (see method toJSON())
+});

 //  Activate a brain neurons with inputs array
 - activateBrain(id, inputs)